rcy1314/some-stars/README.md

 *   [aioqzone/aioqzone-feed](https://github.com/aioqzone/aioqzone-feed) - aioqzone plugin providing higher level api for processing feed

-*   [cmang/durdraw](https://github.com/cmang/durdraw) - Versatile ASCII and ANSI Art text editor for drawing in the Linux/Unix/macOS terminal, with animation, 16 and 256 color, Unicode and CP437, and customizable themes
+*   [cmang/durdraw](https://github.com/cmang/durdraw) - Versatile ASCII and ANSI Art text editor for drawing in the Linux/Unix/macOS terminal, with animation, 256 and 16 colors, Unicode and CP437, and customizable themes

 *   [infamouskoala/koalahook](https://github.com/infamouskoala/koalahook) - A webhook multitool coded in python to seamlessly interact with Discord Webhooks!
 Send messages, Spam, Delete and much more!